Wood burning stoves: what you need to know

 Competent Person Scheme – why it's important

-We strongly recommend that you use an installer that is registered with a government-recognised Competent Person Scheme (CPS), such as Hetas, NAPIT or APHC.
+We strongly recommend that you use an installer that's registered with a government-recognised Competent Person Scheme (CPS), such as Hetas.

-Of those who got their stove installed professionally, almost half (48%) used someone registered on a Competent Persons Scheme, while 5% didn't.
-47% didn't know whether or not their installer was part of a scheme.
+Of those who got their stove installed professionally, 48% used someone registered on a Competent Persons Scheme, while 5% didn't.
+Some 47% didn't know whether or not their installer was part of a scheme.

-Installers that are registered with a CPS will have been trained on installing solid fuel heating and can certify the work themselves, instead of having to get building regulations approval (read more details at the bottom of this page).
+Installers who are registered with a CPS will have been trained on installing solid fuel heating and can certify the work done themselves, instead of having to get building regulations approval (read more details in our section on how building regulations affect a stove installation).

-You can find the full list of schemes on the government's Gov.uk website, and find recommended traders in your area using Which?
-Trusted Traders.
 All our traders have been through our rigorous checks to ensure they're safe, reliable and have the relevant qualifications.
+You can also see what scheme's they're singed up to.

 All stoves need a flue to take the expelled gases out of the room.
 This can either be through an existing or purpose-built chimney, or the flue can run directly up and out of the ceiling (see more on these below).